 For the year ended

-2016 2015 2014
+2017 2016 2015

-Dollars thousands
+Dol nds

-Reorganization 1,128 817 -
+Reorganization (1) 120 1,128 817

-Other incomes (29)
+Other income (4) (29) -

-Capital loss (gain) on disposal of fixed assets (2) - - (974)

-Restitution of mutual fund to employers (3) 15
+Gains from canceling a provision for impairment (2) (351) -

-1,099 817 (959)
+(235) 1,099 817

-- (1) In 2016 and 2015 the Company included in its reports restructuring costs on a total sum of US 1,128 thousand dollars, which resulted from executing the Company's plan for the relocation of the dyeing operation which is carried out by a subcontractor in Israel to a number of other subcontractors in Jordan.
+(1) In 2016 and 2015 the Company included in its reports restructuring costs on a total sum of US 1,128 thousand dollars, which resulted from executing the Company's plan for the relocation of the dyeing operation which is carried out by a subcontractor in Israel to a number of other subcontractors in Jordan.
 This was carried out as part of the risk management policy of the Company to reduce its dependence on a material supplier and to enable the Company operational flexibility.
-The restructuring costs include the costs of the relocation of the dyeing plant as well as the costs related to the termination of employer-employee relations. - (2) In 2014 the Company had a capital gain of US 810 thousand dollars as a result of a transaction of exchanging machines.
+The restructuring costs include the costs of the relocation of the dyeing plant as well as the costs related to the termination of employer-employee relations.